The Riveting History of SEO: From the '90s to Today

 The history of SEO is full of changes to Google's algorithms, and they all work together to achieve the goal of providing more relevant content for the users.
 These updates tend to do one of three things: filter out spam and black hat tactics; prioritize fresh, relevant, local content; or provide relevant results for semantic searches.

 This evolution shows how conventional search has become increasingly refined.
 You can also see how different algorithms build on past ones.
 However, keep in mind that Google upgrades and refines each new core update.
 So even though an algorithm might be over a decade old, it's still impacting search results today.
-Version 4 of an algorithm will be quite different than version 1.
-Here are a few key algorithms that have shaped the history of SEO.

-How BERT has changed
+How BERT/Gemini has changed the history of SEO

 Google has updated BERT many times.
 Let's look at the timeline of how it has evolved.

-December 2019: BERT Expansion
+December 2019: BERT expansion

 Google announces that BERT is now being used across multiple languages beyond English.
 This expansion helps improve search result relevancy for a wider audience by understanding the context of queries in different languages.

-January 2020: Passage Ranking
+January 2020: passage ranking

 Google integrates BERT into its Passage Ranking system.
 This update, known as the “Passages” update, allows Google to understand and rank individual passages within a web page more effectively.
 This enhances the ability to retrieve relevant information from long documents based on specific query intent.